CrystalGamesStudio/crystalgamesstudio.github.io/README.md

     With 4 items, each item has an image, a title and add to cart button.

-    Image paths, titles and button text and links should be configurable in the `content.json` file.
+    Icons, titles and button text and links should be configurable in the `content.json` file.

 6. Social Proof section

     With 3 items, each item has a logo, a quote and a rating.

-    Logo paths, quotes and ratings should be configurable in the `content.json` file.
+    Icons, quotes and ratings should be configurable in the `content.json` file.

 7. FAQ section